 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory.
+Noncombustible material must extend at least 12" up (for all models).
 See Figure 5 for minimum clearances.

-Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material okay.
-Between 8" Install fireplace hood and 12" accessory (GA6050, GA6052 or GA6053 see Accessories , page 27).
+Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
+Between 8" and 12" 24" Models: Install fireplace hood accessory (GA6050, GA6052, GA6053, see Accessories , page 27).
+18" Model: Noncombustible material OK.
 Less than 8" Noncombustible material must be extended to at least 8".
 See Between 8" and 12" , above.
-If you cannot extend material, you must operate heater with flue damper open.
+If you cannot extend material, you must operate heater with flue damper open and damper clamp installed.